Antonyjcub/ChessSet/README.md

 - Detects chess pieces using YOLOv5
 - Converts board layout to FEN notation
 - Uses Stockfish API to suggest best moves
-- Currently works with a static images cropped tight image of the Chessboard
+- Currently works with a static cropped tight screenshot of the online Chessboard